nickp10/mcubed-lineup-insight-data/README.md

 #### <a name="InsightData"></a>InsightData
 An instance of this class is returned when requiring `mcubed-lineup-insight-data` from within a node module.

-* `getData(contestType: string, sport: string): IThenable<Player[]>` - Returns the data for a specified contest type and sport combination.
+* `getContests(contestType: string): PromiseLike<Contest[]>` - Returns a list of contests that are currently active for the DFS site.
 The `contestType` should be DraftKings, FanDuel, or Yahoo and is case-insensitive.
+The return value is a promise that yields an array of [Contests](#Contest).
+* `getInsight(contestType: string, sport: string): PromiseLike<Player[]>` - Returns the data for a specified contest type and sport combination.
+The `contestType` should be DraftKings, FanDuel, or Yahoo and is case-insensitive.
 The `sport` should be MLB, NBA, NFL, or NHL and is case-insensitive.
 The return value is a promise that yields an array of [Players](#Player).

 #### <a name="Player"></a>Player
-Instances of this class are returned from calling the `getData` function from the [InsightData](#InsightData) object or de-serialized to JSON when using the command line interface.
+Instances of this class are returned from calling the `getInsight` function from the [InsightData](#InsightData) object or serialized to JSON when using the command line interface.

 * `battingOrder?: string` - Optionally specifies the batting order of the player for MLB contests.
 * `isStarter?: boolean` - Optionally specifies if the player is in the starting lineup.
 * `name: string` - Specifies the name of the player (formatted as "First Last Suffix").
 * `team: string` - Specifies the team abbreviation the player plays for.
+* `position?: string` - Optionally specifies the position the player plays.
+* `salary: number` - Specifies how much the player costs for the contest.
 * `stats?: PlayerStats[]` - Optionally specifies an array of [PlayerStats](#PlayerStats) associated with the player.

 #### <a name="PlayerStats"></a>PlayerStats